 I remember when I finished my university studies and applied for jobs, during interviews with employers, I used to say I was good at multitasking and could cope with multiple priorities at the same time.
 Oh boy!
 Was that a lie?

 The term multitasking originated in the computer industry and referred to a multiprocessor’s ability to process a number of tasks simultaneously.

-Being able to multitask is almost an expectation if you’re an employee however if you’re an entrepreneur or business owner, it may not necessarily be the best practice to adopt.
+Being able to multitask is almost an expectation if you’re an employee, however if you’re an entrepreneur or business owner, it may not necessarily be the best practice to adopt.

 Hence, I don’t ever speak on the phone while I’m driving.
 Similarly, there is research that also shows that people who use their mobile devices while walking are less likely to look before crossing a street or are more likely to bump into another pedestrian.
 Now that can be dangerous!

 - It slows us down.
-Multitasking actually doesn’t save us time and in most cases, it may result in more time needed to finish tasks or projects.
+Multitasking doesn’t save us time and in most cases, it may result in more time needed to finish tasks or projects.
 This is because by constantly switching between tasks, we aren’t giving ourselves enough time to concentrate and give our full attention to what we’re doing.

 - It can create more stress for us.
-As human beings, we like to see that we are making progress and whenever we feel that we aren’t progressing, it tends to generate more stress and cause us to become more tense.
+As human beings, we like to see we’re making progress and whenever we feel we aren’t progressing, it generates more stress and causes us to become more tense.
 Have you been around people who have a lot of things to do?
 What are they like then compared to when they don’t have to do a lot of things?

 For anyone who considers themselves to be good at multitasking, consider doing an experiment for at least week where you only do one thing at a time instead of multitasking.
 My prediction is you’ll be pleasantly surprised.

 Question: What would be one reason why you’d consider not multitasking anymore?